thabelo/dinopark/README.md

 The application used Postgres

 Yo need to create two databases.
 Live and Testing database.
-These can be any name.
+The live database can be a name of choice.

+##### Posgres create new databases
 ```
 create database dinopark;
 create database dinopark_test;